-Erythromelalgia is a rare skin condition.
-It causes a burning pain, heat and red skin - usually on the hands or feet.
-Usually it's not known what causes it.
-Gentle cooling can help.
+Erythromelalgia is a rare skin condition that causes a burning pain, heat and red skin, usually on the hands or feet.
 You can talk to your doctor about the different treatments available, but lifting and cooling the affected limb can help.

 Erythromelalgia is also called Mitchell's disease or erythermalgia.